-This charming café fills up for lunch and dinner, with locals coming to enjoy simple but scrumptious bistrot cuisine mixing French standards and international dishes.
+This charming Paris café fills up for lunch and dinner, with locals coming to enjoy simple but scrumptious bistro cuisine mixing French standards and international dishes.
 The menu also features a few vegetarian options including a particularly yummy veggie burger as well as a blue cheese and butternut velouté perfect for chilly days.
-Saturdays and Sundays, from 12:00 – 16:00, the bistrot proposes brunch too, offering pancakes with maple syrup, scrambled eggs, and more.
+Saturdays and Sundays, 12-4pm, the bistro proposes brunch too, offering pancakes with maple syrup, scrambled eggs, and more.

 Outside of dining hours, the café is quiet and makes for a cozy, oh-so Parisian place for sipping a coffee and reading the morning paper or working away on your laptop.
 They have free Wi-Fi and if you sit at the tables along the left wall, you’ll even be able to charge your computer.